NATIONAL DRAWING DAY 2026: Live Drawing Performance | Gerard Byrne Gallery

-Gerard Byrne Gallery is proud to partner once again with the National Gallery of Ireland for National Drawing Day 2026 — a nationwide celebration of drawing and creativity taking place on Saturday, 16 May 2026.
+Gerard Byrne Gallery is proud to partner once again with the National Gallery of Ireland for National Drawing Day 2026 — a nationwide celebration of drawing and creativity — taking place at 2 pm on Saturday, 16 May 2026.

 This year, we open our doors to the public with a performance of live drawing by Gerard Byrne.
 Step into the world of one of Ireland's most celebrated artists and experience his proccess up close.
 The event includes an exclusive Q&A session with the artist himself, offering a rare window into Byrne's practice and his mastery of the medium.